Ash515/DjangoLearning/Readme.md

 # Django Learning
-An webapplication using Django framework
+An web application using Django framework

 By
 Ashwin Kumar Ramaswamy